 Not as comfortable to hold as others

 The U-Taste 18/8 Stainless Steel Measuring Spoons are equally great as a first set for new cooks or a complete set for cooks who often cut recipes in half (resulting in a lot of small ingredient quantities).
 Accomplished cooks will love the precision of the smaller measures that aren't usually included in basic sets, like the 1/2 tablespoon.
 In all, it includes nine spoons that measure 1/16 teaspoon, 1/8 teaspoon, 1/4 teaspoon, 1/3 teaspoon, 1/2 teaspoon, 3/4 teaspoon, 1 teaspoon, 1/2 tablespoon, and 1 tablespoon.
-While the collection is quite extensive, our tester found they didn't take up much room in her drawer organizer since the full set nests inside one another and is held together by a detachable ring, which also allows hanging storage.
+While the collection is quite extensive, we find it doesn't take up much space in a drawer since the full set nests inside one another and is held together by a detachable ring, which also allows hanging storage.

-Each spoon is made from sturdy stainless steel with a brushed finish and is dishwasher safe.
-Our tester said the spoons had a nice weight to them and felt quite durable, though the edges of the handle were slightly less comfortable to hold compared to other stainless steel measuring spoon sets she tested.
-The bowl of each spoon is deep, so liquids were easily contained, and the edge is straight and thin, which made leveling dry ingredients simple.
-Our tester found the measurement markings a little tough to read, though.
+During testing, we discovered the spoons had a nice weight to them and felt quite durable.
+The bowl of each spoon is deep, so liquids are easily contained, and the edge is straight and thin, which made leveling dry ingredients simple.
+We find the measurement markings a little tough to read, though.
 They're etched into the handles, but they're not as crisp as they could be, and some are darker and stand out more than others.
-Since these spoons are round, the larger measurements didn't fit into standard spice jars.
+Since these spoons are round, the larger measurements don't fit into standard spice jars.
+However, each spoon is made from sturdy stainless steel with a brushed finish and is dishwasher safe.